 I am an engaging speaker with a big heart and a humorous insight on life, inspiring audiences both LGBTQ & straight across the U.S.A. on the importance of inclusion, community and discovering your legacy.
 I have brought my program to colleges, universities, corporations, events and community groups about the importance of equality and civil rights for all.

-I have spoke to audiences on such topics as equal rights, bullying, mentorship, diversity, hate crimes, acceptance and the future movement of the LGBTQ community.
-I deliver a powerful and passionate perspective on what it means to be LGBTQ in the 21st century.
+I have spoken to audiences on such topics as equal rights, hate crimes, bullying, mentorship, inclusion, peace, and acceptance.
+I deliver a powerful and passionate perspective on what it feels like to be LGBTQ in this world we live in.
 As an important voice of the LGBTQ community, my lecture is inclusive for all audiences.
-I will have your audience laughing, while tugging at their heartstrings, sharing stories from my childhood, parents, college, celebrity friends and traveling around the country.
+I will have your audience laughing, while tugging at their heartstrings, sharing stories from my childhood, parents, college, celebrity friends, and traveling around the country.
 All of my audiences have commented that they don't feel talked to in my lecture, but engaged and motivated.

 My unique storytelling, sensitivity and passion shine through on how to have a positive influence in your community, embracing equality and how one person can create a change in their life and the lives of others.
 My audience will be informed why it is important to be a role model and a mentor in our communities.
 My message offers hope, compassion, and understanding.
 I will leave you motivated to change your life and be the voice of change in your own community.

 My journey in life has been unique.
 In January of 2020, I was a keynote speaker at the Rotary World Peace Conference in Ontario, California.
 In the summer of 2010, I was the keynote speaker at the International Lesbian and Gay Police Association/Gay Officers Action League Conference in Chicago, IL.
-Myself, along with actress Sharon Gless from the hit TV show, Cagney & Lacy, Showtimes's Queer as Folk and film Hanna Free were headliners at the Palmer House Hilton speaking about, a Bridge to Unity.
+I, along with actress Sharon Gless from the hit TV show, Cagney & Lacy, Showtimes's Queer as Folk, and film Hanna Free was headliners at the Palmer House Hilton speaking about, a Bridge to Unity.
 I am thanked for my contribution to Dr. Ruth Westheimer's book on her Guide to College Life and is written about in Liliane Colburn's book; The Green Room; A Mother's Truth.

 The reality is schools must search for an appropriate voice and the courage to decry hate and create healthy community norms and values, which includes ways to foster healthy dialogue between students of conflicting political viewpoints.

 Thank you to the schools and various events for bringing my program either in person or virtually to your community.
-I look forward meeting more of you and sharing my message of Acceptance, Inclusion, and Community for all!
+I look forward to meeting more of you and sharing my message of Acceptance, Inclusion, and Community for all!

 Greg R. Baird

 National Lecturer on LGBTQ Civil Rights & Equality, Anti Hate/Bullying, Inclusion & Acceptance